Education about alcohol and other drugs

 School balls managed by school staff and students are generally very well run and are successful events.
 Any problems lie almost exclusively with the pre and after school ball functions.

-This advice sheet (DOCX, 22KB) has been compiled from a range of suggestions from both educators and the New Zealand Police.
+This advice sheet (PDF, 115KB) has been compiled from a range of suggestions from both educators and the New Zealand Police.
 It is not a definitive list, but a guide to assist you in your school ball preparations.

 Response policies/activities in schools